It's Your Choice 2018

 If you or your covered dependent becomes eligible for Medicare, you may need to enroll in Medicare as soon as you are eligible.
 (See Question: When Must I Apply for Medicare?)

 If you are an active employee, your premium may change as you will pay the total premium amount which includes both the employee and employer share.
 Contact your benefits/payroll/personnel office to obtain the total amount.

-If you are an annuitant or continuant, you will want to refer to the full premium rates.
+If you are a retiree or continuant, you will want to refer to the full premium rates.

-To cancel continuation coverage, notify ETF in writing.
-Include your name, ETF member ID or Social Security number, date of birth and address.
+To cancel continuation coverage, send a signed, written notice to ETF.
+Include your name, ETF ID or Social Security number, date of birth and address.
 ETF will forward your request to the health plan.
-Your coverage will be cancelled at the end of the month in which ETF receives the request to cancel coverage.
+Your coverage will be canceled at the end of the month in which ETF receives the request to cancel coverage.

 If you move out of the service area (either permanently or temporarily for three months or more), you are eligible to change plans.
 (See Question: What if I have a temporary or permanent move from the service area?).

 Your electronic or paper application to change plans must be postmarked within 30 days after your move.
 Because you are on continuation coverage, call the ETF Employer Communication Center at (608) 264-7900 to obtain a Group Health Insurance Application/Change Form (ET-2301).
 Complete and submit the application to: Department of Employee Trust Funds, P. O. Box 7931, Madison, WI 53707-7931.

 As required by law, you are eligible to apply for Marketplace or conversion coverage when group continuation coverage terminates.
 Contact the plan directly to make application for coverage.
 Marketplace or conversion coverage is available without a waiting period for preexisting conditions.
 The coverage and premium amount may vary greatly from plan to plan.

 If the health plan automatically bills you for conversion coverage that you do not want, simply do not pay the premium for the coverage.